edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 Everything that you ever acknowledge happening (and that which you might fail to see) happens inside yourself, as yourself.

 I believe the individual is (as should be) conceptually free from traditional authorities: parents, peer pressure, school, institutions, even law enforcement.
-The only real limits that appear to be restricting of individual freedom are the universal physical laws.
+The only real limits that appear to be restricting of individual freedom are the universal laws of physics.

 Self-Mastery